Neural Conditional Transport Maps: Introduction

-In this paper, we introduce a neural framework that efficiently learns conditional OT maps across both categorical and continuous conditioning variables.
+In this paper, we expand the state-of-the-art neural OT framework \citep{korotinNeuralOptimalTransport2023} to efficiently learn conditional OT maps across both categorical and continuous conditioning variables.
 Our approach leverages a hypernetwork architecture—a neural network that dynamically generates the parameters for transport layers based on conditioning inputs.
-This mechanism creates highly adaptive mappings that significantly outperform simpler conditioning methods.
-Our contributions are as follows: \setlist{leftmargin=5.mm, nolistsep} \begin{itemize}[noitemsep] \itemsep0em \item We extend the Neural Optimal Transport (NOT) framework to conditional settings. \item We introduce a conditioning mechanism capable of simultaneously processing both categorical and continuous variables, using learnable embeddings and positional encoding. \item We propose a hypernetwork-based architecture that generates condition-specific transformation parameters, enabling fundamentally different mappings for each condition value. \item We provide extensive empirical validation across synthetic datasets, climate data, and integrated assessment models, demonstrating superior performance compared to baselines. \item We show an application to global sensitivity analysis, enabling efficient black-box model. \item Upon publication, we will release an open-source implementation of our method and data. \end{itemize}
+This mechanism creates adaptive mappings outperforming simpler conditioning methods while maintaining computational efficiency.
+Our contributions are as follows: \begin{itemize} \item We extend the Neural Optimal Transport (NOT) framework to conditional settings. \item We introduce a unified conditioning mechanism capable of simultaneously processing both categorical and continuous variables, using learnable embeddings and positional encoding. \item After testing a variety of possible alternatives, we propose a hypernetwork-based architecture that generates condition-specific transformation parameters, enabling fundamentally different mappings for each condition value without the computational overhead of separate networks. \item We provide empirical validation across synthetic datasets, image generation tasks, climate data, and integrated assessment models. \item We demonstrate practical applications to global sensitivity analysis, enabling efficient computation of OT-based sensitivity indices for complex black-box models at scale.
+This is the first comparison of the neural OT framework by \cite{korotinNeuralOptimalTransport2023} with well-established solvers for this task. \item We release our data and open-source implementation of our method \href{https://github.com/crp94/tmlr-neural-conditional-ot}{in this Github repository}. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:background} reviews related work on traditional and neural OT, and conditioning methods.
 Section~\ref{sec:method} details our conditional neural transport framework, including problem formulation, architecture, and training procedure.
-Section~\ref{sec:results} presents results on benchmark datasets and ablations.
+Section~\ref{sec:applications} presents the applications and experimental setup, while Section~\ref{sec:results} shows results on benchmark datasets and ablations.
 Finally, Section~\ref{sec:conclusions} discusses limitations and future directions.